-Questioning the position of the designer and the human being, he's looking to create more harmonious and alternative concepts for nowadays lifestyles.
+Questioning the position of the human being, he's looking to create more harmonious and alternative concepts for nowadays lifestyles.
 He aims to create regenerative landscapes that guide us towards a more balanced way of living.
 Forming the bridge between the material and spiritual world.

-The place we live in, and the elements they bear, can be seen as one living being that is bound to an infinite amount of external and internal forces.
+The place we live through, and the elements they bear, can be seen as one living being that is bound to an infinite amount of external and internal forces.
 Even the smallest elements can influence and sustain the patterns of our behaviour, .
-The space we live in is thus a reflection of the world that we believe to inhabit for it embodies this belief.
+Our environment is thus a reflection of the world that we believe to inhabit for it embodies this belief.
 It contains a life energy filled with signs, symbols and traces that remind us of our visions, the dreams we pursue, and the reasons for our very existence.

 Drifting along this river of thoughts, I am exploring ways of repositioning essential and primal elements within the habitats we live in.
 Collectively these elements and entities can generate a strong current that raises awareness and stimulates a more balanced way of living.
 One that does not overburden our environment, but rather lays the basis for a more meaningful relationship with a planet that actively sustains the wellbeing of both nature and human beings, nurturing mind, body and soul. "